Childhood Anxiety Help

 What this is not

-A consultation is not a substitute for therapy with a child psychologist or psychiatrist when those are needed.
+None of this is a substitute for therapy with a child psychologist or psychiatrist when those are needed.
 For many anxious children, both pediatric guidance and therapy work well together.
 Part of my job is to help you decide what kind of support makes sense for your specific child.

 Frequently asked